Gaby López

 Maria Gabriela López Butron (9 November 1993) is a Mexican professional golfer.

-Amateur career
+Early life and amateur career

+In 1993, López was born in Mexico City.

-López played college golf at the University of Arkansas where she won three events and was individual runner-up at the 2015 NCAA Division I Championship for the University of Arkansas.
+Lopez played college golf at the University of Arkansas.
+She won three events and was individual runner-up at the 2015 NCAA Division I Championship for the University of Arkansas.

 Professional career

 López began playing on the LPGA Tour in 2016 after finishing T-10 at 2015 qualifying school.
 López qualified for the 2016 Summer Olympics and finished 31st.

 On 10 November 2018, López won her first LPGA Tour event at the Blue Bay LPGA.
 López placed 23rd at the women's Olympic golf tournament in Tokyo 2020.